 These gluten-free Almond Flour Banana Muffins are the perfect portable snack, ideal for before or after a workout or for the kids.
-You can whip them up in less than 30 minutes, and have easy, healthy and tasty snacks on hand for the week.
+You can whip them up in less than 30 minutes without any oil or added sugars!

 It’s a happy morning because I’m starting my morning with Almond Flour Banana Muffins.
-If we’re being honest, I’ve also been ending my day with muffins.
+If we’re being honest, I’ve also been ending my day with banana and almond meal muffins too.
 And this new toy, but that’s besides the point.

-I shared this recipe on my instagram on Friday, so I thought it only appropriate to re-share here on the blog.
+I shared these almond flour banana muffins on my instagram on Friday, so I thought it only appropriate to re-share here on the blog.
 These almond flour banana muffins got a photo upgrade to do the muffins justice.
 They are so good, so we needed prettier pictures to show you that.

 Aside from eating muffins all weekend, we entertained both nights.
 We had our neighbors over for dinner one night, and my parents stopped in the other.
 They hadn’t seen Camryn since Thanksgiving, and she has all sorts of new tricks now that she showed them.

-Oh, and now all the muffins are gone.
+Oh, and now all the gluten free muffins are gone.
 Cue the tears.

 Reasons You Should Make These Almond Flour Banana Muffins